Commentary: Recycling plays critical role in future aluminum production

 Those core industries where aluminum is widely used—such as automotive, transportation and construction—have a unique opportunity to lead the transition to a circular economy, minimizing environmental impact and accelerating progress toward carbon neutrality.

-The future of aluminum recycling lies not only in recycling production scrap, but also in substituting primary raw materials with secondary scrap.
+The future of aluminum recycling lies not only in recycling production scrap but also in substituting primary raw materials with secondary scrap.
 This will require continued significant advancements in processing technologies, particularly in alloy sorting.

-Some of our customers are already pioneering this approach by implementing our range of advanced metal sorting solutions to facilitate more efficient and precise recycling.
+Some of our customers are pioneering this approach by implementing our range of advanced metal sorting solutions to facilitate more efficient and precise recycling.

 To highlight the opportunities that aluminum recycling presents, we recently published an e-book that outlines the range of sensor-based sorting technologies that can be used and configured to create a clean aluminum fraction based on recyclers’ specific requirements.
 The eBook can be downloaded from the Tomra website.